jellyfish-wsi/jellyfish-p2/weekly-progress.md

 # Weekly Progress

+## Week of February 24

+For this alpha stage, we have decided that we will be asking the users for a custom name of their trip, where their trip will be, and the dates of the trip (from x date to x date).
+Following that, they are then able to input what transportation method they will use.
+If their mode of transportation will be by road (driving) or rail (train), they are able to input their own information as a string.
+However, if they choose the mode as air, that’s where our flight API will come in.
+From there, they will enter the flight number and the API will pull in the information for our users.
+Basically the flow of data from the API will consist of departures and arrivals, flight status by flight number and date, flight departure dates by flight number in a range, flight status by just flight number, flight departure dates by flight number, and flight delay stats by flight number.

+Dasha was focused on the implementation of Google OAuth.
+For some reason, we kept hitting up an error where we would receive an error message that said “the page’s settings blocked the loading of a resource.”
+Dasha is trying to resolve this but after two days of working on it, we haven’t found the issue yet.
+We’ve followed the documentation on Google’s resource page, yet we keep on hitting this problem.
+We’re continuing our work on this and are learning as we go.

+So far, we have the basic skeletal files down based off the Express JS framework and the lectures from February 10 and 12.
+We have also established a ‘create a trip’ form in HTML and will continue working on the front end aspect.
+We will be getting some basic CSS put down in the next few days so that we have something a bit more tangible to show for progress next week.

+In regards to the database, we’ve been doing some reading on implementing this and have a list of resources we share among the three of us on Basecamp.
+We have no code for this yet, but we’re looking forward to the lecture regarding databases in next week’s lecture to help us with that.

+As for now, we are going over Stolley’s demo on connecting to an API together and we will be replicating what he taught with our AeroDataBox API (flight) through RapidAPI.
+We’ve done some basic interaction with the API, now it’s just the matter of organizing the code well and fitting it into our setup.

+As always, we are collaborating using Basecamp and our GitHub is https://github.com/jellyfish-wsi.

 ## Week of February 17

 This week, we took what we learned from Stolley’s lecture on using git and refreshed our memories.
 We also created a reference sheet on using Git so everyone in the group has an accessible reference based on Stolley’s workflow.
 Additionally, following what Stolley taught us, we have added rules/restrictions to who is allowed to push commits.
 Now, a commit cannot get pushed/merged without at least everyone’s approval in the group.
 Furthermore, we have established that we will use feature branches as we work to organize everything nicely.